Walking the Circular Quay (pronounced key) at night.

 Ohh Ohhhh, Pretty Woman...

 Then it happened…..I found the mother ship.
 It started with the smell of leather (take a deep luxurious inhale), the sound of clacking (a sign of a great pair of shoes), and stars (the glow of the diamonds).
 The sales people were all around hoping an American would happily spend their money.
 The music started and then I finally saw it , that one ( or 2, or 3, or 4…) item you never knew you always needed…..I was off and running.
 I felt like they would be disappointed if I did not buy….and so I did.
+Do you hear the music?

 Do do do do do...